 Driving assistance systems (ADAS) are essential technologies for guaranteeing the safety of passengers and other road users.
 They are rapidly becoming widespread: by 2030, they will equip 90% of all vehicles sold worldwide.
-The market is expected to grow exponentially to reach 120 billion euros in value in 2035 (x 8).
+The market is expected to grow exponentially to reach 120 billion euros in value in 2035 (x8).

 To ensure the safety of passengers and gradually pave the way for autonomous driving, vehicles are increasingly offering ADAS functions – from automatic emergency braking in the event of danger, to monitoring driver alertness, maintaining the vehicle in the correct lane, adapting speed automatically or adjustable lighting.
 To better understand the environment in which the vehicle operates, and to make safe driving autonomous, Valeo is focusing its strategy on the research and development of sensors that can be integrated into the vehicle, to become its ‘eyes and ears’.

-The benefits of a comprehensive approach
+ADAS : the benefits of a comprehensive approach

-Finally, in the field of software, Valeo is developing the perception layers for all its sensors and cameras, state-of-the-art computer vision algorithms for its surround cameras, complete parking and low-speed manoeuvring software solutions, as well as safety, assisted driving and partial automation functions.
+Finally, in the field of software, Valeo is developing the perception layers for all its sensors and cameras, state-of-the-art computer vision algorithms for its surround cameras, complete parking and low-speed manoeuvering software solutions, as well as safety, assisted driving and partial automation functions.

 Level 3